MicrosoftTranslator/Local-Feature-Android/Readme.md

-# Local feature for the Translator app on Android
+# Local feature for the Translator app on Android [Preview]

 ## Get Started